Red Light Therapy for Eczema at Home: Research & Best Devices

 DPL IIa Professional LED light therapy review

-DPL IIa light therapy – view at Revive
+DPL IIa light therapy

-The most cost-effective device for chronic skin conditions is the Revive DPL IIa, which is a consumer version of the professional dpl panels.
+The most cost-effective device for chronic skin conditions is the DPL IIa, which is a consumer version of the professional dpl panels.
 It is a bit smaller, slimmer, and has a built-in timer.

 👉 The 192 LEDs include the red, infrared, and amber wavelengths – ideal for skin healing and soothing.

-red light therapy for psoriasis
+red light therapy panel for eczema psoiasis

-👉 The wavelengths are – red at 660nm & 630nm, near-infrared at 810nm, 830nm, and 850nm.
+👉 The wavelengths are – red at 660nm and near-infrared at 850nm.

 3. Handheld LED Light Therapy